Skateboarding For Beginners: How To Get Rolling On A Skateboard

 5. Pushing On a Skateboard

 Pushing on a skateboard is the fundamental skill required to gain speed and momentum.
-Mastering proper pushing will enable you to move efficiently and with control.
+Mastering proper pushing techniques will enable you to move efficiently and with control.
 Follow these steps:

 5.1 Proper Foot Position